-- Implement recommendations in the Ohio & Erie Canal CLR in the Lock 29 area, including separating pedestrian and bicycle traffic on the Towpath Trail and improving trail access from Lock 29 trailhead. - Create a trail connection between the Lock 29 trailhead and the Lock 29 overflow parking areas. - Promote travel to Peninsula via the train rather than departing from Peninsula by directing passengers to park at the Rockside Station, the Akron Northside Station, or other stations when possible. - Monitor Lock 29 trailhead use to observe any effects of Peninsula parking fees. - Discontinue large-scale special events in the Peninsula area during peak visitation periods. - Improve railroad crossings per recommendations in the 2017 rail station area safety study. - Work with the Conservancy for Cuyahoga Valley National Park to plan and implement riverfocused park amenities on the former Brandywine Golf Course.
+- Implement recommendations in the Ohio & Erie Canal CLR in the Lock 29 area, including separating pedestrian and bicycle traffic on the Towpath Trail and improving trail access from Lock 29 trailhead. - Create a trail connection between the Lock 29 trailhead and the Lock 29 overflow parking areas. - Create a trail connection between the Lock 29 parking lot and Main Street / State Route 303 along the west side of the railroad tracks.
+Promote travel to Peninsula via the train rather than departing from Peninsula by directing passengers to park at the Rockside Station, the Akron Northside Station, or other stations when possible. - Monitor Lock 29 trailhead use to observe any effects of Peninsula parking fees. - Discontinue large-scale special events in the Peninsula area during peak visitation periods. - Improve railroad crossings per recommendations in the 2017 rail station area safety study. - Work with the Conservancy for Cuyahoga Valley National Park to plan and implement riverfocused park amenities on the former Brandywine Golf Course.
 Include parking to relieve pressure at the Lock 29 trailhead and in the community.
+This area would become a park destination with river access and park amenities on sections owned both by the National Park Service and the Conservancy.